Christophe-Jia/mislabel-detection/README.md

 ---
 ### Perfom data degging to further boost SOTA results
 >In Chapter 4.3, we apply a data degging strategy to further boost SOTA performance.
 Using a detector trained by noisy CIFAR-100, we first select a number of samples with the most suspicion as label noise.
 We train a new **MODEL** on the clean part of dataset.
-Then, labels of these samples are then replaced by error-free ones (using ground turth labels for CUB and the very **MODEL** prediction for Webvision), namely data debugging, recorded in cub_200_2011/ and mini_webvision/ .
+Then, labels of these samples are then replaced by error-free ones (using ground turth labels for CUB and **MODEL** prediction for Webvision), namely data debugging, recorded in cub_200_2011/ and mini_webvision/ .
 For replication, the only difference we made is the label of datasets.
 Based on the source code and instructions of [DivideMix Github](https://github.com/LiJunnan1992/DivideMix) and [AugDesc Github](https://github.com/KentoNishi/Augmentation-for-LNL), we mianly modify the datasets' labels reading part.
 We provide the modified dataloader and trainer for experiments on sym CUB-200-2011 and mini Webvision to boost DivideMix.